SciBorgs/SciGuides/projects/DifferentialDrive.md

   }
 ```

+*Note: you'll need to import List for this*

 Next, we're going to set something called the idle mode of our motors, which essentially determines the behavior of the motor when it's not being told to do anything.
 The options are:
 - `kBrake`: stop as fast as possible
 - `kCoast`: don't provide any voltage and just let it spin freely